Karoo13/EditorReader/README.md

   ToString()

 HitObject
-  DeStack(stackOffset) move the object to its pre-stacking position, do this before saving to file.
+  DeStack(stackOffset) move the object to its pre-stacking position.
   Round() round all coordinates to nearest integer.
   X
   Y